abhishekvats29/abhishekvats29/README.md

 <h1 align="center">Hi I'm Abhishek Vats</h1>
 <h3 align="center">A passionate Software developer from India.</h3>
 Hi, I am a passionate Software developer with a kanck for creating engaging and interactive FullStack application.
 Technology excited me and I am always in awe of the change it drives in the world.
 Certain skills that I have worked with include FullStack Software Development (HTML, CSS, JavaScript, Java, Python, SQL, MYSQL, ReactJS,NodeJS, Flask, FastAPI, SqLite, Docker,Elastic search, Slack,  Render, Netlify, Vercel).
 Windows OS.
 And what I make lack in skills I make up for with my determination to learn.
-<h4>When I'm not coding, I enjoy exploring the Drawing and sketching images, that i love to do.</h4>
+When I'm not coding, I enjoy exploring the Drawing and sketching images, that i love to do.
 Outside of Technology, I am music lover.

---
+---

 ## 🚀 Featured Projects